DSM-5 Diagnosis for Children and Adolescents

 The Diagnostic Interview Schedule for Children (DISC) can now be administered with a tablet, smartphone, laptop or computer connected to the internet.
 Using cutting-edge computer adaptive technology, TeleSage has developed the NetDISC-5, a highly structured online interview compatible with DSM-5 and ICD-11.
 The NetDISC-5 does not require a clinician to administer.
 Both parent and youth versions are available with instant scoring and results, as well as user-friendly reporting.

-- Young Adult Version (ages 17 and up) available now
+- Young Adult Version (ages 17 and up) available upon special request

 Computerized scoring and branching improves the accuracy of diagnostic results while saving administrative time and cost.